-- A. Organizations shall meet all requirements established in Subchapter 00 Part 1 of this Chapter as well as the additional requirements listed below. - B. The organization shall have a policy relating to treatment of employees during periods of behavioral health crises. - C. Clinical and administrative leaders shall define, for their areas of responsibility, the qualifications and competencies of staff needed to fulfill the organization's mission. - 1.
-Staff qualifications shall be commensurate with job responsibilities and applicable licensure, law, regulation, registration and/or certification.
+- A. Organizations shall meet all requirements established in Subchapter 00 Part 1 of this Chapter (212-RICR-10-00-1) as well as the additional requirements listed below. - B. The organization shall have a policy relating to treatment of employees during periods of behavioral health crises. - C. Clinical and administrative leaders shall define, for their areas of responsibility, the qualifications and competencies of staff needed to fulfill the organization's mission. - 1.
+Staff qualifications shall be commensurate with job responsibilities and - 4. applicable licensure, law, regulation, registration and/or certification. - D. The The organization shall provide professional development opportunities to all staff that maximize individual cultural competencies.